naufalhizba/suwit-game/README.md

 # suwit-game
+Suwit Game was built using Vanilla JavaScript.
-Suwit Game is a rock, paper, and scissors game.
-This game is built using Vanilla JavaScript
+This game is a rock, paper, and scissors game.